 Running time: 112 minutes Language: Italian with English subtitles

 Monday, December 4 – from 12.30 to 1.30 pm, room 1G

 Canzoni al crocicchio (Songs at the crossroads)

 Gerardo Balestrieri is a singer-songwriter and a multi-instrumentalist.

-He graduated at L’Orientale University of Naples disserting a thesis about syncretism and spirituality in Brasilian music.
-Artist tout court, he published five albums.
-The most recent one is Canzoni Nascoste, hidden songs.
+He graduated at L’Orientale University of Naples discussing a thesis about syncretism and spirituality in Brasilian music.
+Artist tout court, he published six albums.

 He was invited to many editions of the Italian songwriting contest Premio Tenco, where he reached the finals several times and was awarded with the prize Second Album of the Year in 2007, 2009 and 2013.

 He held concerts all over Europe and did a long live tour in California along with the Fishtank Ensemble, with whom he recorded an album in Los Angeles.
 His artistic cooperations include great names, such as the Iranian songwriter Mosheen Namjoo, the famous Italian quick-change artist Arturo Brachetti and the French group Les Madeleines.